These easy 2 ingredient bagels are made with just Greek yogurt and self-rising flour. There's no yeast or boiling required!

 - Place each bagel on a baking sheet that's been lined with either parchment paper or a silpat.

-- Prepare the egg wash by beating together the egg with one teaspoon of water.
+- Prepare the egg wash by beating together the egg with one tablespoon of water.
 Brush on top of each bagel and then add the preferred seasonings.

 - Bake in the preheated 350°F oven for about 22 minutes.